zacharymartinson/ObjectDet/README.md

-# Object Detection in Android
+# Real Time Object Detection & Tracking in Android

-Implementation of Quantized TFlite models in android.
+Implementation of Quantized TFlite models in android for Object Detection and Tracking.
 [Demonstration](https://youtu.be/p8af3-unmQA)

 ## Installation Instructions